Thomas Mallon: Writing career

-fiction, a genre in which he'd informally dabbled throughout childhood and young adulthood.
+fiction, a genre in which he had informally dabbled throughout childhood and young adulthood.
 Mallon published his first novel, Arts and Sciences, in 1988 about Arthur Dunne, a 22-year-old Harvard graduate student in English.
 Soon after its publication, in 1989, Mallon released a second nonfiction book called Stolen Words: Forays Into the Origins and Ravages of Plagiarism.

 Henry and Clara, published in 1994, established Mallon as a writer of historical fiction from that point forward.
 The novel traces the lives of Major Henry Rathbone and Clara Harris, the young couple who accompanied Abraham Lincoln to Ford's Theatre on April 14, 1865.
 A story of star-crossed lovers intermingles with personal and political tragedies and spans the couple's first meeting in childhood to their eventual derangement.
 Mallon's writing career took a dramatic turn when John Updike praised Henry and Clara in The New Yorker, calling Mallon "one of the most interesting American novelists at work."

 Historical fiction, Mallon has declared in interviews, is the genre in which he is most interested as a writer.
 "I think the main thing that has led me to write historical fiction is that it is a relief from the self," he explains.
 American political history has been perhaps his main subject and interest; in 1994, he was the ghostwriter of former Vice President Dan Quayle's memoir, Standing Firm.